Understanding IEP Law and

 Due process rights ensure that no changes can be made in a child’s program without prior notice to the parents.
 Further, due process provides a mechanism for the resolution of disagreements.

-You can request a copy of your rights before the IEP meeting starts and be asked if you have any questions.
+- Parental Rights: You should always receive a copy of your parent rights before the IEP meeting starts and be asked if you have any questions.

 Want to share this info with other parents?
 Here's how...